zikrisoffian/zikrisoffian/README.md

 - 😄 Pronouns: He/Him

 - ⚡ Fun fact: My research about rainfall distribution in Malaysia nudge me to learn data analysis.
+I enjoy reading books for both non-fiction and fiction and I love watching movies.
+    My favorite fiction book is Kokoro by Natsumei Soseki and my favorite movies is Forest Gump.

 <!---
 zikrisoffian/zikrisoffian is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.